30 sec brief

 Fees can be the monster that eats a big chunk of your savings.
 And often we don’t know what we’re paying.
-A survey by Consumer Reports found that 40% of participants are in the dark about what they pay in investment fees, and among the folks who know their fees, 40% weren’t satisfied with the fees they were being charged.
+A survey by Consumer Reports found that 40 percent of participants are in the dark about what they pay in investment fees, and among the folks who know their fees, 40 percent weren’t satisfied with the fees they were being charged.

 Becoming a fee fiend will definitely pay off.

-For most investors, mutual funds and exchange traded funds (ETF) are an efficient way to build a diversified portfolio.
+For most investors, mutual funds and exchange-traded funds (ETF) are an efficient way to build a diversified portfolio.
 But there’s a somewhat sneaky fee that can cost you plenty.
 Funds and ETFs charge an annual fee, called the expense ratio.
-It doesn’t show up in your statement as a line-item cost.
+It doesn’t show up on your statement as a line-item cost.
 Instead, it is a fee –a percentage—that is shaved from your fund/ETF’s return.
 If you are investing in a company retirement plan, every fund in your plan has this operating expense.

-Expense ratios typically range from 0.03% on index mutual funds and ETFs to more than 1%.
+Expense ratios typically range from 0.03 percent on index mutual funds and ETFs to more than 1 percent.
 (A handful of new Fidelity index mutual funds don’t charge any expense ratio.)

 Can’t get worked up about 0.03 v.
-1%?
+1 percent?
 You might want to rethink your position:

-Let’s say we have two funds that both earn a gross (before expenses) return of 8%.
-The Cheap Fund shaves off 0.03% a year for the annual expense ratio, and the Costly Fund charges 1%.
+Let’s say we have two funds that both earn a gross (before expenses) return of 8 percent.
+The Cheap Fund shaves off 0.03 percent a year for the annual expense ratio, and the Costly Fund charges 1 percent.
 If you made a $10,000 investment today in the Cheap Fund, you would have nearly $100,000 in 30 years.
 If you had invested in the Costly fund you will have about $76,000.
 That’s a near $25,000 swing simply due to the annual fees you’re charged.

 The good news is that it has never been easier to reduce your investing and savings costs.